 - Review the Terms of Service and click Yes if you agree to those terms.

 When your new container first loads, you will be prompted with the web container installation code snippet, or to get started with Tag Manager as part of the SDK for your chosen mobile platform.
 You can install your code snippets now, or click OK to clear this dialog.
 You can always set up your container first and install the container snippet or SDK later.

 Add a new container to an existing account

 - In Tag Manager, click Accounts next to the relevant account name.

 - Repeat steps 4–6, listed above.

-- Near the top of the window, find your container ID, formatted as "GTM-XXXXX".
+- Near the top of the window, find your container ID, formatted as "GTM-XXXXXX".

 - Click your container ID to launch the Install Tag Manager box.

-- Copy and paste the code snippets into your website as instructed.
+- Copy and paste the code snippets into your website as instructed, or download and install the appropriate mobile SDK.
 Below are tips for each content type.